Title: Mary is Missing by Francine Pascal

 AND THEN MARY HAS BEEN IN FUCKING MEXICO ALL THE TIME.
 With Mr and Mrs Altman.
 Remember, her former foster parents.
 Who are helping her and her mother work on ways to get along.
 Mary did call Steven to tell him the amount in the treasure, which is $49.10, and she asks Jessica if that is enough to have a party.

 They catch Mary up on what’s been going on, and it turns out Mrs Wallace was taking some of Mary’s clothes to the church for a bazaar; those clothes are too small for her now.
 She also took Max to the cleaners.
 Why didn’t Mary take him with her?
 Whatever, I’m trying not to use too much logic here.

 Jessica, Lila, and Ellen talk about the party they are going to throw, and Ellen wants to invite Amy because she saved her and all Ellen talks about lately is Amy and seriously, I ship them hard.
 Somebody write me fic, please.
-[Dove: On it.]
+[Dove: On it.
+Edit: Written!]
 [Wing: BFFs.]

 Lila wants to know if Jessica ever talked to Elizabeth about the Sixers, because even if they’ve been busy saving people, Lila knows what’s important: getting media coverage for the Unicorns, no matter how small the paper.
 Jessica agrees she’ll talk to Elizabeth.

 “We need something that covers all our activities.
 After all, the Unicorns are the most important people at Sweet Valley Middle School.
 Right, Ellen?”

 But Ellen hadn’t been listening.
 “Jessica,” she said, “do you think Amy would rather have an outdoor party by the pool or one at the skating rink?”

 Jessica and Lila just looked at each other and rolled their eyes.